Guadalupe Island Biosphere Reserve: Fauna

 Introduced feral cats (Felis catus) have caused the extinction of six species of birds on Guadalupe Island.
 About 400 cats remained on the island in 2015 despite an eradication program.
 Cats are anticipated to be eradicated by about 2025.
 With the reduction in the number of cats, the bird population, especially of seabirds has increased.
 In 2009, 27 species of seabirds no longer inhabited the Pacific islands of Mexico, including Guadalupe, but between 2010 and 2020 twenty-two species returned to the islands.
 The Laysan albatross is a species highly vulnerable to predation.
 In 2015 an area with 220 albatross nests had been fenced off at the southern tip of the island to protect the nests from cats.
 Eradication programs for introduced mice, the principal food of the cats, are also underway.

 Great white sharks

 Most of the tourists who visit Guadalupe Island come by boat for shark cage diving to see the great white shark in its habitat.
 More than 300 great white sharks are known to frequent the clear waters of Guadalupe, mostly on the northeastern coast.
 Male sharks arrive at the island in July and females in September and they remain near the island until February when they migrate about 1600 km westward to the White Shark Café in the Pacific Ocean between Guadalupe Island and Hawaii, making the journey in about 16 days.
 Individual sharks usually return to Guadalupe Island periodically.

+As of January 10, 2023, cage diving with great white sharks at Isla Guadalupe, Mexico, was permanently prohibited.
+The Mexican Government’s ban covers all tourism inside the reserve, including film production and liveaboard diving.